Infinitode/Distributables/README.md

 ### Dungen AI
 Dungen AI is a game name generator using AI models to generate names based on games.
 You can run the AI models locally and when offline.

+### Changelog (1.1.0) Public Beta
+- 11 new AI models to choose from
+- Improved compatibility and performance due to removal of outdated package dependencies

 ### Changelog (1.0.0) Public Beta
 - All current AI models from `Dungen's Huggingface space` were added to the app.
 - Initial release of `Dungen AI 1.0.0`.